Travel in Austria

 5. Bratislava

-• Day trip to Bratislava
+• Organized Day trip to Bratislava

 Alternatives for Shopping Lovers – A Mall Trip to Neighboring Bratislava

 If you absolutely must go shopping on a Sunday or an Austrian holiday, there’s a fantastic option to enrich your trip and enjoy an exciting day out.
 A short drive of about an hour will take you to the heart of Slovakia’s capital, Bratislava.
 The journey to Bratislava is very simple, and there’s no need to rent a car at all.
 There are many buses and trains that run frequently.
-You can read a comprehensive breakdown of travel options to Bratislava from Vienna here.

 In Bratislava, all malls and shops are open as usual until late in the evening.
 Bratislava has many malls and plenty of shopping opportunities that will even be cheaper than in Vienna (including a new Primark that recently opened in one of the city’s central malls).
-You can also combine this day with a guided tour in Hebrew in the Old Town and learn about the city’s interesting history, which was once an important center in the Austro-Hungarian Empire and a respected Jewish center in Europe (the renowned Chatam Sofer lived and worked in Bratislava, where he is also buried).

 Please note!